castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 database.
 This uses the `search` method and filters the results using the `-like` comparison operator.

-`LIKE` is an SQL keyword used to compare data gainst simple wildcard matching. `%` matches any number of characters, `_` matches a single character.
-LIKE is defined as being case-insensitive in the SQL standard, it is not implemented as such in all databases (PostgreSQL is one example).
+`LIKE` is an SQL keyword used to compare data against simple wildcard matching. `%` matches any number of characters, `_` matches a single character.
+LIKE is defined as being case-insensitive in the SQL standard, it is not implemented as such in all databases (PostgreSQL is one example, it provides the LIKE and ILIKE keywords).

 The two arguments to `search` are a set of conditions, and a set of attributes.
-The conditions supply the filters to apply to the data, the attributes add grouping, sorting and joining.
+The conditions supply the filters to apply to the data, the attributes add grouping, sorting and joining and more.

-The other non-obvious subtlty here is that an arrayref in the value of a condition hashref produces a set of ORed conditions, whereas the hashref layer produces ANDed conditions.
+The other non-obvious subtlety here is that an arrayref in the value of a condition hashref produces a set of ORed conditions, whereas the hashref layer produces ANDed conditions.
 This functionality is provided by the [SQL::Abstract module](http://metacpan.org/dist/SQL-Abstract).